ycariaco/ycariaco.github.io/_pages/placenta.md

     <figcaption>Figure 4.
 Placental vascularization supports oxygen and nutrient exchange across the maternal–fetal interface.</figcaption>
   </figure>

-  <h2>The placenta–brain axis</h2>
+  <h2>The Placenta–Brain Axis</h2>

-  <p>The consequences of placental adaptation may extend beyond fetal growth.
-The developing brain is sensitive to oxygen delivery, nutrient availability, inflammatory signals, endocrine cues, and metabolic balance.
-Since the placenta helps regulate each of these signals, changes in placental function may influence fetal brain development.</p>
+  <p>The consequences of placental adaptation ripple far beyond immediate fetal growth.
+The developing brain is highly sensitive to the surrounding biological environment, which is strictly patrolled by the placenta.
+Fluctuations in oxygenation, hormone signaling, or inflammatory cytokines can fundamentally alter early neural programming.</p>

-  <p>This idea is known as the placenta–brain axis.
-In our work, we use this concept to ask how placental responses to maternal exposures may shape fetal neurodevelopmental programs.
-Rather than viewing the placenta and brain as separate systems, we study how altered placental signaling may change the environment in which the fetal brain develops.</p>
+  <p>This critical link forms the placenta–brain axis.
+Rather than treating reproductive organs and neurological development as isolated systems, our work treats them as a conversation.
+We study how altered placental messaging alters the intrauterine environment, directly shaping long-term neurodevelopmental trajectories.</p>

   <div class="placenta-callout">
-    <p><strong>The placenta–brain axis asks what the placenta sends, modifies, or fails to send to the developing brain.</strong> These signals may include oxygen, nutrients, hormones, inflammatory mediators, metabolic cues, extracellular vesicles, and growth-related factors.</p>
+    <p><strong>The placenta–brain axis asks what the placenta sends, modifies, or fails to protect:</strong> from essential nutrients and hormones to inflammatory mediators and metabolic signaling vesicles.</p>
   </div>

   <figure class="placenta-figure-slot" aria-label="Figure placeholder: placenta-brain axis">